OskarStark/doctor-rst/docs/rules.md

 --- | ---
-`/(B\|b)ehaviour(s)?/` | Please use American English for: %s `/(I\|i)nitialise/i` | Please use American English for: %s
+`/(B\|b)ehaviour(s)?/` | Please use American English for: %s `/(I\|i)nitialise/i` | Please use American English for: %s `/normalise/i` | Please use American English for: %s `/organise/i` | Please use American English for: %s `/recognise/i` | Please use American English for: %s `/centre/i` | Please use American English for: %s `/colour/i` | Please use American English for: %s `/flavour/i` | Please use American English for: %s `/analyse/i` | Please use American English for: %s `/licence/i` | Please use American English for: %s

 ##### Valid Examples :+1: